gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 #### Enable multipart uploads with `UploadRoleARN`

-To limit access to the cache, the runner manager generates timed-limited, [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) for jobs to download from and upload to the cache.
+To limit access to the cache, the runner manager generates timed-limited, [pre-signed URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) for jobs to download from and upload to the cache.
 However, AWS S3 limits a [single PUT request to 5 GB](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).
 For files larger than 5 GB, you must use the multipart upload API.